If you’ve caught the Nordic interior design bug, this round-up of our favourite Scandi kitchen ideas will inspire you.

 12. Pair statement flooring with white walls

 Sticking to a neutral colour scheme doesn’t mean you can’t have some fun with the design.
-Opt for playful geometric flooring like in this kitchen.
+Opt for playful geometric kitchen flooring ideas like in this kitchen.
 The bold zigzag pattern is made up of sleek clean lines featuring the Scandi style dream team – white and wood.
-However, if is also bursting with personality.
+However, it is also bursting with personality.

 Nordic design might be neutral and minimal, but it is important that you find away to stamp your personality on the space.

 13. Work in subtle pastels as a accent colour

 If you want to add colour to your all-white scheme choose diluted colours that feel soft alongside the neutral base of white.
 Pastels are the perfect pairing, from baby blue and mint green to powder pink, adding a subtle accent colour without overpowering the effortlessly simple ethos of Scandi styling.

 14. Choose wire storage

 Give your kitchen a back-to-school look with this wire kitchen storage idea.
 A simple unit is the ideal place to store tumblers, Tupperware and clip-top glass jars.
 Be selective about what to display so the overall effect is attractive, not cluttered.

 15. Invite a friendly touch with family photos